Latin American Studies Student Organization

 The Latin American Studies Student Organization (LASSO) serves as a resource for students in the Latin American Studies program at the University of Arizona.
 We facilitate a connection between graduate and undergraduate students, the UA Center for Latin American Studies, and the greater Tucson community.

-Some of LASSO’s activities include monthly happy hours, a welcome event for incoming LAS graduate students at the beginning of the fall semester, as well as community outreach and fundraising efforts.
+Some of LASSO’s activities include monthly happy hours, a welcome event for incoming CLAS graduate students at the beginning of the fall semester, as well as community outreach and fundraising efforts.
 We have also taken students to the School of the Americas (SOA) Watch “Border Encuentro” in Nogales and Eloy.

 The majority of our events are announced through our Facebook page and university listservs.
 All students, regardless of program affiliation at the University of Arizona, are welcome to participate in our events.